Master of Teaching (Primary)

 Course rules

-To complete the Master of Teaching (Primary) students must pass 16 credit points and meet the following course rules to be eligible to graduate:
+To complete the Master of Teaching (Primary) you must pass 16 credit points.
+This includes:

 - ELN010 Australian Literacy Test (0-credit-point compulsory unit)